 The role of the Sustainability function

-The Sustainability function is responsible for designing, implementing and overseeing Eni’s human rights due diligence.
+The Sustainability function is responsible for coordinating the overall approach of Eni to human rights, both by designing, implementing and overseeing Eni’s human rights due diligence related to the industrial projects and by supporting the other departments to effectively perform their human rights due diligence over the areas and processes under their responsibility.
 In order to do so, it continuously engages all Eni functions with a role in ensuring the company’s respect for human rights.
-An internal Working Group on Human Rights and Business (HRBWG) was appointed in 2017.
-It has the strategic mission of further developing the company’s human rights agenda.

 Management objectives as enablers

 Eni integrates incentives linked to human rights performance into the objectives assigned to different management levels to ensure the implementation of Eni’s human rights strategies and commitments.